petercrippsIBM/art-ledger/docs/08 Art-Ledger Front-End App.md

 ![art-ledger-app02](../images/Art-Ledger%20App02.png "art-ledger-app02")

-There are four pages each of which allow you to request information on the particpants and assets you have created or to create new ones.
-You can also execute transactions from here.
+There are a number of HTML pages each of which allow you to request information on the participants and assets you have created or to create new ones.
+You can also execute transactions from here (to be done still).

 Here is an example of the `Work with artists` page having selected the `Get Artists` button to see a list of artists already in the blockchain network.